madebyaman/hacker-journey/posts/webpack-jquery-react.md

     webpack

-You can also set a script in your package.json file:
+Or, you can also set a script in your package.json file:

     "dev": "./node_modules/.bin/webpack --mode development"